ShiniGandhi/Backdroppr/README.md

 Backdropper is a tool written in Python that is used to import movies and shows from Radarr and Sonar, download appropriate trailers, remove borders and adding them to your library.

 ## Features
-* Automatically select the highest resolution available on YouTube (while trying to avoid 360 videos)
+* Automatically select the highest resolution available on YouTube (while trying to avoid 360 videos).
-* Download to multiple directories
+* Download to multiple directories.
 * Automatically detect and crop black borders.
 * Fallback to manual search if no trailer exists in TheMovieDB.
 * Video length filtering to avoid short or long videos.
 * Automatic subtitle download.
-* Automatic intro, outros and intermission skipping in trailers
+* Automatic intro, outro and intermission skipping in trailers.

 ## Known Bugs
 * If no trailer was found on TheMovieDB, the script will manually search for one, but will keep searching again even if it already found and downloaded one.